appcoreopc/edward/standalone-pages/data.md

 data = {'N': 10, 'y': [0, 1, 0, 0, 0, 0, 0, 0, 0, 1])}
 ```

-## Training Models with Data

-How do we use the data during training?
-In general there are three use cases:

-1. Initialize training with full data.
-Loop over all data per iteration. (supported for all languages)

-   Pass in the data via `inference = ed.MFVI(model, variational, data)`, then call `inference.run()`.
-See `examples/beta_bernoulli_tf.py` as an example.
-2. Initialize training with full data.
-Loop over a batch per iteration. (scale inference in terms of computational complexity; supported for all but Stan)

-   Pass in the data via `inference = ed.MFVI(model, variational, data)`, then call `inference.run(n_data=5)`.
-By default, we will subsample by slicing along the first dimension of every data structure in the data dictionary.
-See `examples/mixture_gaussian.py` as an example.
-3. Initialize training with no data.
-Manually pass in a batch per iteration. (scale inference in terms of computational complexity and memory complexity; supported for all but Stan)

-  Define your data dictionary by using `tf.placeholder()`'s.
-Pass in the data via `inference = ed.MFVI(model, variational, data)`.
-Initialize via `inference.initialize()`.
-Then in a loop run `sess.run(inference.train, feed_dict={...})` where in the `feed_dict` you pass in the values for the `tf.placeholder()`'s.
-See `examples/mixture_density_network.py` as an example.

 ## Reading Data in Edward

 There are three ways to read data in Edward, following the